stakater-archive/StakaterCloudDocs-Archived/content/sre/introduction/sro-overview.md

-# SRO Overview
+# Stakater Agility Platform Overview

-With Stakater Red Hat OpenShift you can deploy a containerized, hybrid environment to meet digital business needs for running your mission critical systems.
+With Stakater Agility Platform you can deploy a containerized, hybrid environment to meet digital business needs for running your mission critical systems.

 ### Primary Capabilities
 - Supported, integrated, and automated architecture with a validated cluster deployment